sahilshaheen/stacked-ts-react/README.md

 #### GraphQL authorization

 Since token is set a render after login, token is not always sent with the GraphQL request.
-Edit: Not really an issue because the request is sent after token is obtained
+Edit: Not really an issue because the request is resent after token is obtained

 #### Login